coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 requesting `extended-dedicated-admin` for the user `app-sre-bot` on the new cluster (provide the cluster id).

-1. Create an `container-secutiry-operator` namespace file for that specific cluster.
+1. Create an `container-security-operator` namespace file for that specific cluster.
 Example:

+File name: `app-sre-cso-per-cluster.yml`

+Content:

 ```yaml
 ---